jamesccupps/jamesccupps.github.io/PROTOCOL.md

 | Panel | Outbound CONNECT to **legitimately-configured supervisor** | `0x00` | Configured peer (commissioned via panel NVRAM) |
 | Panel | Outbound CONNECT to **runtime-registered peer** | `0x01` | Peer registered at runtime (typically through an inbound CONNECT) rather than commissioned |

-**For scanner authors**: send `flags = 01 01 00` matching what real Desigo CC and real panels both send to legitimately-configured peers.
-The `0x01` value is the panel's outbound signal, not something a supervisor-emulating scanner needs to set.
+**For client implementations**: send `flags = 01 01 00` matching what Desigo CC and panels both send to legitimately-configured peers.
+The `0x01` value is a panel-side outbound signal and is not required from supervisor-emulating clients.

 ### 9.8 The Session Identifier